odileeds/northern-powergrid/data/scenarios/README.md

 ### Update the index

-We need to let the visualisation know that the CSV file exist and where they are.
+We need to let the visualisation know that the CSV files exist and where they are.
 Edit the [index.json](https://github.com/odileeds/northern-powergrid/blob/master/data/scenarios/index.json) file.
 We need a _unique_ key for the new parameter.
 Existing keys are e.g. `ev`, `peakdemand`, `peakutilisation` etc. Keys should be simple - they won't be displayed in the visualisation - and any special characters (e.g. `‘`, `”`, `\`) will need to be escaped with a `\`.
 For this example we will use `newparameter`.
 Add the new parameter to each of the scenarios e.g.

 ```javascript
 {